LightSys/iOSEventApp/README.md

 - [ ] Improve managed object context usage (the data controller appears to violate Apple documentation's concurrency section by passing contexts between threads)
 - [ ] Make sure prayer partner groups have the same numbers as in the android app
 - [ ] Add some kind of order key to objects received in an array (not a dictionary) and update sorting to use that.
+- [ ] Start refresh timer when opening the app to go off when it would have gone off, if the timer did not fire when the app was opened.
+- [ ] Fix white bar above sidebar menu (very noticeable in app switcher)